 The pair of 10W solar panels easily keep up with the load from the head extractor fan and recover any discharging of the batteries within 24hrs.
 (However, we discovered that in the autumn/winter they could not keep the battery full – so we will need to empty, clean and turn off the toilet fan over winter).

 The alternator successfully keeps up with the 900W burner motor even at slow (about 200rpm) on the main engine, so the 12:1 gearing between engine and alternator must be about right.
 However, the “on-off” behaviour of the regulator means that one needs to juggle the throttle as it cuts in and out.
 It always seems that the battery winds up about 96% charged at the end of the run, and I think this is because the regulator tends to drop to a “trickle charge” quite quickly.
 A computerised smart regulator would probably improve this, but at ~£400 seems like an unwarranted expense

 The 1600W inverter copes well.
 We changed from a “modified sine wave” to “pure sine wave” one as we had trouble getting the burner to start when the inverter was turned on.
 On reflection I think this is because the burner controller does not like the “soft-start” nature of inverter operation.
-Changing the arrangement so that the inverter is started and then the burner is switched on via a separate relay and switch from the driving position once the inverter is running has provided a reliable approach.
+Changing the arrangement so that the inverter is started and then the burner is switched on via a separate relay and switch from the driving position has provided a reliable approach.
 I might try changing back to the old inverter just to prove this theory.

 The Danfoss RT5 pressure switch works reliably.
 We have it set to the maximum hysteresis, so it cuts out at about 225psi, and back in at 150psi.

 The Battery Monitor, (similar to this one) is really good, giving information on battery state, charge and discharge rates, and a bargain at £15!!